scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    A MACID for the **Taxi Competition Example** and its corresponding relevance graph (plotted using *PyCID*). :label:`taxifig`

-This MACIM has three pure NE, which are found using `macid.get_all_pure_ne()` and we can find the decision nodes in each MAID subgame (see :cite:`hammond2021equilibrium`), the decision nodes that can be optimised independently from the rest:
+This MACIM has three pure NE, which are found using `macid.get_all_pure_ne()`.
+We can also find the decision nodes in each MAID subgame (see :cite:`hammond2021equilibrium`), the decision nodes that can be optimised independently from the rest:

 .. code-block:: python